iotJumpway/Intel-Examples/Intel-Arduino-101/3RD-PARTY-DFRobot/LCD-Intruder-System/README.md

         sudo python/python3 Dev-Kit-Led-Application.py
     ```

 ## Viewing Your Data

-You will be able to access the data in the [TechBubble IoT JumpWay Developers Area](https://iot.techbubbletechnologies.com/developers/dashboard/ "TechBubble IoT JumpWay Developers Area").
-Once you have logged into the Developers Area, visit the [TechBubble IoT JumpWay Location Devices Page](https://iot.techbubbletechnologies.com/developers/location-devices "Location Devices page"), find your device and then visit the Sensor/Actuator page to view the data sent from your device.
+You will be able to access the data in the [IoT JumpWay Developers Area](https://iot.techbubbletechnologies.com/developers/dashboard/ "IoT JumpWay Developers Area").
+Once you have logged into the Developers Area, visit the [IoT JumpWay Location Devices Page](https://iot.techbubbletechnologies.com/developers/location-devices "Location Devices page"), find your device and then visit the Sensor/Actuator page to view the data sent from your device.

 ![IoT JumpWay  IoT JumpWay Intel® Arduino/Genuino 101 DFRobot LCD Intruder System Example Docs](../../../images/Basic-LED/SensorData.png)